FrederikAlbrechtsen/algorithms/README.md

 # Algorithms

-Implementation of various sorting algorithms from Introduction to Algorithms (CLRS) developed back in 2019.
-My wish is to keep the repository updated, when time allows it, with more algorithms and implementations in different programming languages
+Implementation of various algorithms from Introduction to Algorithms (CLRS).

+Note that this project is meant to be used for learning and research purposes only.
+The algorithms were developed back in 2019 as part of my time as a bachelor student at the University of Southern Denmark.

 <!-- CONTRIBUTING -->
 ## Contributing
-If you have a suggestion to improve this, or algorithms you think are missing and would like to add, please fork the repo and create a pull request.
+If you have a suggestion to improve this, or algorithms you would like to add, please fork the repo and create a pull request.
 You can also open an issue with the tag "improvement".
 Any contributions you make are greatly appreciated.